AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

     Tmₛ : Sub Γ Δ → Tm Δ A → Tm Γ A
 ~~~

-We aim to establish that **STLC** is a category, and that `(Tm _ A)`{.agda} and `(A ∈ _)`{.agda} are presheaves on it.
-This is significantly more complicated than what we have seen for **OPE**.
+We aim to establish that **STLC** is a category, and that `(Tm _ A)`{.agda} is a presheaf on it for each `A`{.agda}. `(A ∈ _)`{.agda} are not presheaves this time, since the types do not have the right shape.
+The obligations are significantly more complicated than what we have seen for **OPE**.
 Identity and composition for substitutions are actually defined using embeddings, thus proving properties of substitution involves a proving a variety of lemmas about their interaction with embedding.

 The categorical structure of proof obligations is less clear here; although we have clear goals (category and presheaf laws), this author is unaware of a compact and abstract explanation of the process of building **STLC** around **OPE**.
 In [@benton2012strongly], substitution laws are constructed the same way as here, but the authors of Ibid. also do not provide a semantic explanation.
 For contrast, see [@altenkirch2016normalisation], where substitutions are given first as part of the syntax, and renamings (an alternative of embeddings) are defined later as a subcategory.